sumcoinlabs/sumcoinj.org/testing.md

 # How to test applications

 Testing is obviously an important step for any software that uses money.
-This article explains some common techniques used to test Bitcoin apps.
+This article explains some common techniques used to test Sumcoin apps.

 ## The testnet

-The Bitcoin community runs a separate, parallel instance of the Bitcoin network that features a slightly different and more relaxed ruleset, called the _testnet_.
+The Sumcoin community runs a separate, parallel instance of the Sumcoin network that features a slightly different and more relaxed ruleset, called the _testnet_.
 Most usefully, coins on the testnet have no value and can be obtained for free from testnet faucet sites like [https://testnet-faucet.mempool.co/](https://testnet-faucet.mempool.co/) or [http://tpfaucet.appspot.com/](http://tpfaucet.appspot.com/).

 You can make your app use the testnet by instantiating your objects with `TestNetParams.get()` instead of `MainNetParams.get()`.
 The wallet-tool app accepts a flag `--net=TEST` as well.